H-1B Employee Visas

 If you have questions about this issue for a specific employee, please contact GEO for guidance.

-U.S. Department of Labor Fact Sheet 62: What is Portability.
+U.S. Department of Labor Fact Sheet #62, What is "Portability"

 The H-1B visa is just one kind of U.S. employment authorization.
 Other visas that provide employment authorization include E-3, J-1, O-1, and TN visas and may be more appropriate than H-1B in a specific case.